AgentD/squashfs-tools-ng/README.md

 ## Structure of the Source Code

-The main functionality of the package is split up into a number libraries.
+The main functionality of the package is split up into a number of libraries.
 The actual tools are mainly wrappers around the libraries that combine their functionality in a useful way.

 The headers of all the libraries can be found in the `include` directory, whereas the source code is in a per-library sub-directory within `lib`.
+The tools themselves are in sub-directories within `bin`.

 The `include` directory has a sub-directory `sqfs` which contains the public headers of `libsquashfs.so` which are installed along with the library.
 All